NCAR/HPC-Docs/docs/getting-started/data-retention-policies.md

 # General data retention policies and procedures

 The following general guidelines apply to project and user data.
-For a complete listing of all shared file systems, including purge details for scratch space, see [GLADE file spaces](../storage-systems/glade/index.md).
+For a complete listing of, and specific policies for, all shared file systems—including purge details for scratch space—see [GLADE file spaces](../storage-systems/glade/index.md).

 ## Project data

 When a sponsored project approaches expiry, there are several steps in the process that affect the accessibility of associated data:

-- 30 days before expiration, the project PIs will receive an email reminding them of the pending expiration.
+- 30 days before their project expires, the project PIs will receive an email reminding them of the pending expiration.
 The project team should assess remaining files and disposition appropriately in preparation for group deactivation.